EmreSezr/react-spring-crudapp-fullstack/README.md

 * Use "npm start" in this folder to open front-end side

 # Database
-* You can check application.properties file and you can configure it according to your mysql settings
+* You can check application.properties [here(click)](https://github.com/EmreSezr/react-spring-crudapp-fullstack/blob/master/src/main/resources/application.properties)  file and you can configure it for yourself

 # Screenshots